 I don’t know how else to mention this.
 Do Not Over-pack the machine.
 We are used to filling containers, but you can’t do that with this machine.
 Think single layer.
 Anything in a single layer will cook as expected.
 If your food is piled on top of itself, it’s impossible for the air to properly circulate around each individual portion.
 Putting less food in the machine makes the food cook even and quick, but depending on your family size, you may spend just as much time ‘cooking’ in this oven as you would in a conventional oven because you have to make so many batches of food.

 - No indicator that the machine is hot or cold, so be careful

 This too is just a pet peeve of mine.
 It would be nice to have an indicator to tell you when the machine has cooled.
 Not necessary, obviously, but it would be nice.

 - Directions and “cookbook” are horrible

 Trial and error are how we determined what temp to cook our foods on and for how long.
 You would think that the foods shown on the infomercial would be in the cookbook, or at least in the chart related to cooking times….Nope!
 So, we resorted to trial and error.
-Once we think we’ve nailed it, we write the item on a sheet of paper on the fridge along with the time, essentially making our own cooking instructions.
+Once we think we’ve nailed it, we write the item on a sheet of paper that hangs on the fridge along with the time, essentially making our own cooking instructions.
 Now I’m not saying that they should have covered EVERYTHING, but at least the things mentioned repeatedly in the infomercial (onion rings, salmon, grilled cheese, etc.)

 Even with the cons, I love this machine!
 We will continue to use it often, I’m sure.
 And, as a country girl, I know that I can get similar results in my regular convection oven with a cookie sheet with a cooling rack over top (how I previously cooked my chicken wings), but I’d rather not turn on the gas oven and heat the entire kitchen for a few onion rings and 4 chicken wings.
 But, to each his own, right?